10 Practical Tips for Christian Songwriters

 - Write every day.
 It doesn’t matter if it’s for a song or not.
 Some days, you won’t be able to work on a song, but you can write your thoughts from the day in a journal.
 Write notes from the book you are reading.
 Write out what you are studying in the Bible.
 Write little tidbits or thoughts throughout the day in a small notebook or notepad on your phone.
 Write letters.
 Blog.
 Write posts.
 Write songs.
 Just WRITE.

 - Stick with one hook/idea.
 Don’t confuse your listeners by throwing in several different themes.
 If your verse is about the love of God, don’t make your chorus about the powerful name of Jesus and your bridge a praise anthem.
 It may sound beautiful, but the message gets muddled along the way.
-Yes, God is all those things; but to reach people through song, stick to your topic.
+To reach people through song, stick to your topic.

 - Keep the song balance.
 If the lyrics in your verses are long or verbose, keep the chorus simple.
 And vice versa.
 The goal is to get your message across in an understandable and tangible way, not to cram as many words into the lines as possible.
 If there’s more you want to say on the subject, perhaps the bridge is the place for it.

 - Problem and solution.
-The first verse can often state a problem, but the chorus should have the solution.
-Do NOT go back to the problem in verse 2 after you have already presented the hearer with the remedy.
+The first verse can often state a problem, but the chorus should have the solution or at least somewhat of a forward movement to your song story.
+Keep the momentum by allowing the story to unfold rather than hyper focusing on 1st verse problems.
 For example, if you are struggling with fear in the first verse but have proclaimed God as your peace in the chorus, do not go back to fear in the second verse.
-Your second verse should further solidify that your chorus is correct.
+Your second verse should further solidify that the solution in your chorus is correct.

 - Worship should be singable.
 When writing for congregational worship, keep the melody simple and don’t over-complicate words.
 Songs that are difficult to sing are not great in a church setting and can leave people playing catch-up throughout the entire song, missing its message.
 Remember that church music is sung by a broad audience of people–from very young to elderly–and write accordingly.